Addax101/Cloud_Developer-Resume/README.md

 # Cloud_Developer-Resume!
->> With Generated Code snippets ready for customization
+>> With Generated Code snippets ready for customization.
+Fork it and customize it